-In WorldatWork’s 2015 Trends in Employee Recognition report, 80% of respondents said their organizations have budgets for employee recognition and employee engagement programs.
+In a WorldatWork Trends in Employee Recognition report, 80% of respondents said their organizations have budgets for employee recognition and employee engagement programs.
 These aren’t just “feel good” programs, either—they’re recognition and wellbeing programs that drive real results.
 Programs that help create wellbeing, including recognition for above-and-beyond performance or peer-to-peer recognition programs that motivate specific behaviors, are becoming more popular.

 Stand Up For Employee Wellbeing